dy/sprae/readme.md

 ## Reactivity

-_Sprae_ uses [signals](https://preactjs.com/guide/v10/signals/) for reactivity.
+_Sprae_ uses signals for reactivity.
-By default it ships [minimorum signals](./src/signal.js), but it can be reconfigured to another lib:
+By default it ships [minimorum signals](./src/signal.js), but it can be reconfigured to any other signals lib:

 ```js
 import sprae, { signal, computed, effect, batch } from 'sprae';